KIrynaW/coast-keepers-project/README.md

   - Furthe the *About* page expands on the topic of importance of the website's environmental cause, by listing four main reasons why the initiative of the website is important.
   - Here the information is more detailed and specific and gives the user deeper insight.
-  - This section is not too text heaavy, preventing information overload.
+  - This section is not too text heavy, preventing information overload.
-  - The round image feature is carried through to About page for consistency.
+  - The round image feature is carried through to *About* page for consistency.
-  - The text boxes contract and expand depending on the screen size.
+  - The text boxes contract and expand, depending on the screen size.

      ![Reasons why coast cleaning important section](docs/readme-images/reasons-feature.jpg)

 - #### Schedule Page
-  - The Schedule Section feautures 6 separate content boxes divided by white border and set against the opaque-gray background of Ballybunion beach photo.
+  - The Schedule Section feautures six separate content boxes, divided by white border and set against an opaque-gray background of Ballybunion beach photo.
   - The user can find the dates, times and beach locations of cleaning and surfing events that they may choose to participate in.
   - The content boxes expand and contract deending on the screen size.

      ![The Scedule feature of events](docs/readme-images/schedule-feature.jpg)

   - The *Schedule* page also feautures an imbedded google map with a pin location of the organisation
-  - There is a text box, notifying the user of items that they provide for users, the address and the opening times.
+  - There is a text box, notifying the user of gear that they provide for users, the address and the opening times.
   - Here the user can find a physical location where they can go and also explore on google maps.
   - It provides the times when the user can drop in, and encourages the user to come without having to get in contact first, as no phone number is provided.